mostaphaRoudsari/ladybug-primer/text/components/Monthly_Bar_Chart.md

 The scale of the X axis of the graph.
 The default is set to 1 and this will plot the X axis with a length of 120 Rhino model units (for 12 months of the year).
 * ##### yScale [Default]
 The scale of the Y axis of the graph.
 The default is set to 1 and this will plot the Y axis with a length of 50 Rhino model units.
+* ##### labelPtsOffset [Default]
+A number in Rhino model units that represents the distance between the top of bars on the chart and the location where the dataLabelPts are.
+If you set this value to 0, you can use the dataLabelPts to create a polyline of monthly values.
+The default is autocalculated based on the scale of the chart.
 * ##### legendPar [Optional]
 Optional legend parameters from the Ladybug Legend Parameters component.
+* ##### bakeIt [Optional]
+An integer that tells the component if/how to bake the bojects in the Rhino scene.
+The default is set to 0.
+Choose from the following options: 0 (or False) - No geometry will be baked into the Rhino scene (this is the default).
+1 (or True) - The geometry will be baked into the Rhino scene as a colored hatch and Rhino text objects, which facilitates easy export to PDF or vector-editing programs.
+2 - The geometry will be baked into the Rhino scene as colored meshes, which is useful for recording the results of paramteric runs as light Rhino geometry.

 #### Outputs
 * ##### readMe!